 left) Medieval relief showing the heraldic symbol of the Casali; (centre) a later relief covering the same subject; (right) Renaissance window in a nearby house

 On June 11, 1580 a solemn procession accompanied the body of St. Gregory of Nazanzius from Immacolata Concezione to S. Pietro; the event was depicted in a fresco by Matteo Bril and Antonio Tempesta (an illustration from Guida di Campo Marzio - Palombi Editori opens in another window) in Palazzo Apostolico.
 It is the only evidence of the Renaissance appearance of Palazzo Casali which in the XIXth century was redesigned in a very ordinary way.
 However the main entrance is still decorated with medieval and baroque reliefs showing the heraldic symbols of the Casali.
+Several members of the family are recorded among the Conservatori.

 Next plate in Book 8: Monastero dello Spirito Santo.